-If you don’t have to be right, most of your expectations, disappointment and argument would have been gone.
+If you don’t have to be right, most of your expectations, disappointment, and argument would have been gone.

 3. Have no expectations of others.

 Recently, someone called me an idiot in the comment section of my blog.
 He said I’m lazy and lack focus.
-If it were the old me, I would have felt very hurt from these comments.
+If it were the old me, I would have felt very hurt by these comments.
 But now, I’m more peaceful about it because I have no expectations of others.

 Don’t expect people to be nice to you.
 Instead, be nice to yourself!